Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_commands/intro.md

 }
 ```

-Alternatively, you can use the [Autocompleters] to simplify this workflow.
+Alternatively, you can use the [AutocompleteHandlers] to simplify this workflow.

 ## Interaction Context